docelic/article_date/PARSING.md

 copying whenever `String#[]` is called.)

-Performance improvements could be achieved by eliminating instantiation of extra String objects as well byte copying that would happen as part of it.
+Performance improvements could be achieved by eliminating instantiation of extra String objects as well byte copying that unavoidably happens as part of it.
 This is not an easy task for a couple of reasons:

-Each String object consists of a header `{TYPE_ID : Int32, bytesize : Int32,
+Each Crystal String object consists of a header `{TYPE_ID : Int32, bytesize : Int32,
 size : Int32}` immediately followed by bytes.
 So it is not possible to create multiple strings pointing to the same bytes.
 (For reference, invoking `string.as(Int32*)` gives access to the three header fields, and invoking